hello1089/COMP-PRG-MOB-APP-challenges-/Readme.txt

 get messy.
-This repository is just a backup of my coding homework and the stuff we did in
+This repository is just a backup of my coding homework and the stuff we did in in class.
-.
 I guess if ypu wanted to you could look at this for examples.